 The most closely related study is Feiveson and Sabelhaus (2019), who use the SCF to estimate saving rates across the age and "normal" income distribution from 1995 to 2016.
 This study was influential for our analysis, especially for the estimation of bequests and inheritances.
 The findings across the within-cohort income distribution are similar to the findings presented here.
-In particular, the average saving rates for the top 10%, next 40%, and bottom 50% for households with a head between 18 and 74 are 0.22, 0.10, and -0.03 for the 1995 to 2016 period.15
+In particular, the average saving rates for the top 10%, next 40%, and bottom 50% for households with a head between 18 and 74 are 0.22, 0.10, and -0.03 for the 1995 to 2016 period.14

 Another closely related study is Bauluz and Meyer (2021), who also use the SCF+ to estimate saving rates for different birth cohorts.
-In particular, they focus on saving rates across the age distribution for the cohort born between 1900 and 1929 and the cohort born between 1930 and 1959.16 The findings are remarkably similar.
+In particular, they focus on saving rates across the age distribution for the cohort born between 1900 and 1929 and the cohort born between 1930 and 1959.
+The findings are remarkably similar.
 Saving rates across the age distribution do not show large variation for either of the cohorts during the working age years.
 For both cohorts, saving rates begin to decline at age 60.
 They also find that saving rates for the later cohort born between 1930 and 1959 fall more rapidly after age 60.
-Finally, the authors show that all of the higher rate of wealth accumulation for the later generation is driven by valuation gains instead of saving, a point we return to below in Section VI.iii.
+Finally, the authors show that all of the higher rate of wealth accumulation for the later generation is driven by valuation gains instead of saving, a point we return to below in Section 6.3.

-In a recent study using Norwegian administrative panel data, Fagereng, Holm, Moll and Natvik (2021) show that saving rates are increasing in the income distribution, and they rise sharply when crossing into the top 10% of the distribution.17 At the very top of the income distribution, saving rates out of income are above 30 percentage points.
+In a recent study using Norwegian administrative panel data, Fagereng, Holm, Moll and Natvik (2021) show that saving rates are increasing in the income distribution, and they rise sharply when crossing into the top 10% of the distribution.16 At the very top of the income distribution, saving rates out of income are above 30 percentage points.
 The bottom 50% have a saving rate out of income that is less than 5 percentage points.
-Girshina (2019) uses administrative panel data from Sweden to show that individuals with post-high school education college have a saving rate out of income that is 4 to 6 percentage points higher than individuals with only compulsory schooling.